gap-system/gap/README.md

 bug fixes), you can subscribe to the
 [GAP forum](https://www.gap-system.org/Contacts/Forum/forum.html) and
-[GAP development](https://mail.gap-system.org/mailman/listinfo/gap) mailing lists, notifications on github, and follow us on [Twitter](https://twitter.com/gap_system).
+[GAP development](https://mail.gap-system.org/mailman/listinfo/gap) mailing lists, notifications on GitHub, and follow us on [Twitter](https://twitter.com/gap_system).

 If you have any questions about working with GAP, you can ask them on [GAP forum](https://www.gap-system.org/Contacts/Forum/forum.html) (requires subscription)